OutwalkStudios/firefly/packages/firefly/README.md

 ## Building Controllers

-Controllers are classes marked with the `@Controller()` decorator that are used to define your routes and handle incoming http requests.
+Controllers are classes marked with the `@Controller()` decorator.
+They are used to define your routes and handle incoming http requests.
 Controllers use file based routing.
 This means the route url will be the path relative to the `src` directory.
 For example creating a controller inside `src/tasks` will result in a route being created at `/tasks`.
 The actual name of the controller file does not matter as long as it ends with `.controller.js`.
+Optionally you can change the route of the controller by passing it to the `@Controller()` decorator.
+Its important to note that this only replaced the immediate route fragment, in the tasks example this would replace the `/tasks` in `src/tasks`.

 Each route can be defined using an http method decorator, Firefly provides a decorator for all http methods such as `@Get()` and `@Post()`.
 If you want to do something more advanced, there is also the `@Http()` decorator that accepts a method and route argument.
 All standard http decorators accepts a route argument that defaults to `/`.